Inflectra/rapise-documentation/docs/RVL/Actions.md

 # Actions

-In RVL Action always refers to an operation performed with object.
+In RVL, an `Action` always refers to an operation performed on an object.

 | Flow | Type   | Object   | Action  | ParamName | ParamType | ParamValue |
 | ---- | ------ | -------- | ------- | --------- | --------- | ---------- |
 |      | Action | MyButton | DoClick | x         | number    | 5          |
 |      | Param  |          |         | y         | number    | 7          |

-If row type is `Action` then there must be *Object* and *Action* cells defined.
+If the row type is `Action`, then the *Object* and *Action* cells must be defined.

-**Note**: In this example we call an operation that would look in JavaScript as follows:
+**Note**: In this example, we call an operation that would look like the following in JavaScript:

 ```javascript
 SeS('MyButton').DoClick(5,7);